redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/user-guides/quickstart.md

 Interactive mode enabled, please answer the following questions:
 Based on the files in the current directory odo detected
-Language: javascript
+Language: dotnet
-Project type: nodejs
+Project type: dotnet
-The devfile "nodejs" from the registry "DefaultDevfileRegistry" will be downloaded.
+The devfile "dotnet50" from the registry "DefaultDevfileRegistry" will be downloaded.
 ?
 Is this correct?
 No
 ?
 Select language: dotnet
 ?
 Select project type: .NET 6.0